Last updated: February 2026

 If a file is already tracked, you’ll see two options:

-Selecting Ignore will add the corresponding entry to the .gitignore
+Selecting Ignore will add the corresponding entry to the .gitignore file, but Git will continue tracking the file.

 Selecting Ignore and Stop Tracking will add the entry and remove the file from the Git index, so Git stops tracking it.